derektypist/tree-map-diagram/README.md

 above `</html>`.
 Preview `index.html` and select Run Tests.
 If some or all the test have failed, go back and edit the code until all tests have passed.

+When hovering over an area, the fill color changes to lavender.
+When leaving the area, the fill color goes back to what it was.
+For example, the animation area changes to lawngreen.

 Once all tests have passed, the testing link may be deleted.

 ## Deployment